-to assign synonymy, hyponymy and meronymy relations between the terms extracted from the corpus.
+Inspired by [Hearst 1992 and Landau-Finkelstein & Morin 1999], we learn lexico-syntactic patterns indicating paradigmatic relations.
+Instead of using initial seeds of patterns, we employ the existing semantics relations provided by GermaNet [Hamp & Feldweg 1997] to assign synonymy, hyponymy and meronymy relations between the terms extracted from the corpus.
 Secondly, we extract the text fragments containing these semantic relations.
-Subsequently, we use the algorithm presented in (Landau-Finkelstein and Morin (1999)) for clustering similar patterns.
+Subsequently, we use the algorithm presented in [Landau-Finkelstein & Morin 1999] for clustering similar patterns.
 Finally, two groups of patterns are identified: domain independent patterns and domain specific patterns.
 Domain specific patterns define reliable domain specific relations.

-4) Drogen wie LIST_of_NPS Drogen sowie LIST_of_NPS
+Drogen wie LIST_of_NPS Drogen sowie LIST_of_NPS

-The above patterns indicate that each single NP in list of noun phrases (LIST_of_NPS) is a hyponym of Drogen (engl. drug), for example, Drogen wie Cannabis-Produkten, where the Cannabis-Produkt is a hyponym of Drogen.
-The general lexico-syntactic patterns could be defined as follows:

-NP, NP, ..., NP, NP und andere N NP bzw.
+The above patterns indicate that each single NP in noun phrases list (LIST_of_NPS) is a hyponym of 'Drogen' (drug), for example, 'Drogen wie Cannabis-Produkte', where the 'Cannabis-Produkt' is a hyponym of 'Drogen'.
+The general lexico-syntactic patterns look like as follows: 4) NP, NP, ..., NP, NP und andere N NP bzw.
 NP NP sowie NP NP wie NP

-After the term relation extractor has applied the newly extracted lexico-syntactic patterns, we obtain a list of related terms, which have potentially hyponymy relations among them, for example 5), the three NPs in the LIST_of_NPS are hyponyms of the term smuggling countries.
+After the term relation extractor has applied the newly extracted lexico-syntactic patterns, we obtain a list of related terms, which have potentially hyponymy relations among them, for example 5), the three NPs in the LIST_of_NPS are hyponyms of the word 'Schmuggelländer' (smuggling country).
 These hyponymy relations are very domain specific.

-4) Schmuggelländer wie [Niederlande, Türkei und Ungarn]{LIST_of_NPS}
+Schmuggelländer wie [Niederlande, Türkei und $Ungarn]{LIST{of{.}NPS}}$